Jack the Ripper suspects: Aaron Kosminski

 In his memorandum, Macnaghten stated that no one was ever identified as the Ripper, which directly contradicts Anderson's recollection.
-In 1987, author Martin Fido searched asylum records for any inmates called Kosminski, and found only one: Aaron Kosminski.
-Kosminski lived in Whitechapel; however, he was largely harmless in the asylum.
+In 1987, author Martin Fido searched asylum records for any inmates called Kosminski and found only one: Aaron Kosminski.
+Kosminski lived in Whitechapel, but he was largely harmless in the asylum.
 His insanity took the form of auditory hallucinations, a paranoid fear of being fed by other people, a refusal to wash or bathe, and "self-abuse".
-In his book The Cases That Haunt Us, former FBI profiler John Douglas states that a paranoid individual such as Kosminski would likely have openly boasted of the murders while incarcerated had he been the killer, but there is no record that he ever did so.
+In his book The Cases That Haunt Us, former FBI profiler John E. Douglas stated that a paranoid individual such as Kosminski would likely have openly boasted of the murders while incarcerated had he been the killer, but there is no record that he ever did so.

-In 2014, DNA analysis tenuously linked Kosminski with a shawl said to have belonged to victim Catherine Eddowes, but experts – including Professor Sir Alec Jeffreys, the inventor of genetic fingerprinting – dismissed the claims as unreliable.
-This was because the genetic match, determined from maternal descendants of Eddowes and Kosminski, was based on mitochondrial DNA; strands of mitochondrial DNA can be shared by thousands of people, and therefore can only be reliably used in crime analysis to exclude a suspect, not to implicate them.
-Furthermore, many consider it conjecture without substantial evidence that the shawl, purportedly removed from the crime scene by police constable Amos Simpson, even belonged to Eddowes – who herself was impoverished, and arguably could not have afforded to purchase it herself.
-In March 2019, the Journal of Forensic Sciences published a study that claimed DNA from Kosminski and Catherine Eddowes was found on the shawl, though other scientists have cast doubt on the study.
-A BBC documentary Jack the Ripper: The Case Reopened, broadcast the same year and presented by Emilia Fox, concluded that Kosminski was the most likely suspect.
+It is possible Kosminski was confused with another Polish Jew of the same age named Aaron or David Cohen (real name possibly Nathan Kaminsky), who was a violent patient at the Colney Hatch Asylum (see David Cohen below).
+In 2014, DNA analysis tenuously linked Kosminski with a shawl said to have belonged to victim Catherine Eddowes, but experts—including Sir Alec Jeffreys, the inventor of genetic fingerprinting—dismissed the DNA-based claims about Kosminski as unreliable.
+This was because the genetic match, determined from maternal descendants of Eddowes and Kosminski, was based on mitochondrial DNA.
+Mitochondrial DNA can be shared by thousands of individuals and, therefore, can be reliably used in crime analysis only to exclude suspects, not to implicate them.
+Many consider it conjecture without substantial evidence that the shawl, allegedly taken from the crime scene by police constable Amos Simpson, even belonged to Eddowes—who was impoverished and arguably could not have afforded to purchase it herself.
+In March 2019, the Journal of Forensic Sciences published a study that claimed DNA from both Kosminski and Eddowes was found on the shawl.
+A 2019 BBC documentary entitled Jack the Ripper: The Case Reopened, broadcast and presented by Emilia Fox, concluded that Kosminski was the most likely suspect.
+Other scientists cast doubt on the study, and the journal printed an expression of concern after the authors were unable to produce the original data.